AryaAriya/Project1MM621class/README.md

 ## Link to the Project

 ### Instructions
 Click on each of the two pumpkins with your mouse to see them change color randomly.
-Other than that, just watch and enjoy!
+Other than that, just watch the leaves falling down, admire the scene, and enjoy!